replit/blog/posts/fast-dev.md

 Well, not here.
 We had to build for over 700 students from scratch.

-Here’s how Repl.it saved my team during “hell month”.
+Here’s how Replit saved my team during “hell month”.

 ## Serving and Deploying